select your state

 Download the Report Read the Press Release

-The frequency of reported capital outlays over the past 6 months fell 1 point to 56%, after rising steadily since January, though by very small amounts.
-The frequency of expenditures remain at the high end of recession-type readings, consistent with the lack of interest in expansion and the grim (but improving) outlook for business conditions.
+The frequency of reported capital outlays over the past six months rose 1 point to 57%, 8 points below the average spending rate through 2007.
+The frequency of expenditures remained at the high end of recession-level readings, consistent with the lack of interest in expansion and the grim (but improving) outlook for business conditions.
 Overall, the frequency of expenditures improved, but not to levels typical of a normal expansion.
-The percent of owners planning capital outlays in the next 3 to 6 fell 2 points to 23%.
-Four percent characterized the current period as a good time to expand facilities and the net percent of owners expecting better business conditions in 6 months was a net negative 15%, 13 points better but still quite negative.
-With such a dim view of the future, owners are not likely to do a lot of spending on expansion and new equipment.
-Overall, spending showed some improvement and plans to spend did not fall, but all remained at low levels, not typical of a period of solid economic growth.
+The percent of owners planning capital outlays in the next three to six months was unchanged at 23%.
+Eight percent characterized the current period as a good time to expand facilities (up 4 points), still a very weak number compared to an average value of 16% pre-recession.
+The net percent of owners expecting better business conditions in six months was a net negative 5%, 10 points better than April and 23 points better than March, but still negative.
+A pick up in capital spending on Main Street does not seem to be in the cards.

-Six percent of the owners reported that all their credit needs were not met, down 1 point and only 2 points above the record low.
-Thirty-one (31) percent reported all credit needs met, and 50% explicitly said they did not want a loan.
-Only 2% reported that financing was their top business problem compared to 23% citing taxes.
-Thirty-one (31) percent of all owners reported borrowing on a regular basis.
-A net 7% reported loans "harder to get" compared to their last attempt (asked of regular borrowers only), up 3 points.
-The average rate paid on short maturity loans was 5.6%.
-The net percent of owners expecting credit conditions to ease in the coming months was a seasonally adjusted negative 8% (more owners expect that it will be “harder” to arrange financing than easier), 2 points worse than in March.
+Five percent of the owners reported that all their credit needs were not met, down 1 point and the lowest reading since February 2008.
+Twenty-eight (28) percent reported all credit needs met, and 53% explicitly said they did not want a loan.
+Only 2% reported that financing was their top business problem.
+Twenty-nine (29) percent of all owners reported borrowing on a regular basis, down 2 points.
+A net 5% reported loans “harder to get” compared to their last attempt, down 2 points.
+The average rate paid on short maturity loans was 5.7%, pretty much unchanged for years now.

 NFIB Chief Economist